guysoft/OctoPi/README.rst

    c.
 Optionally: Change the hostname via "Network Options" > "Hostname".
 Your OctoPi instance will then no longer be reachable under ``octopi.local`` but rather the hostname you chose postfixed with ``.local``, so keep that in mind.

    You can navigate in the menus using the arrow keys and Enter.
 To switch to selecting the buttons at the bottom use Tab.

+   You do not need to expand the filesystem, current versions of OctoPi do this automatically.

 OctoPrint is located at `http://octopi.local <http://octopi.local>`_ and also at `https://octopi.local <https://octopi.local>`_.
 Since the SSL certificate is self signed (and generated upon first boot), you will get a certificate warning at the latter location, please ignore it.